n1klaus/alx-system-engineering-devops/0x00-shell_basics/README.md

 3-listfiles		    - Display current directory contents in a long format 4-listmorefiles		    - Display current directory contents, including hidden files using the long format.
 5-listfilesdigitonly	    - Display current directory contents, including hidden files with user and group IDs displayed numerically
+6-firstdirectory	    - Create a directory in the /tmp/ directory